ctrager/budoco/README.md

 ## Corey's Roadmap/TODO for winter 2020/2021:

+* More query examples in queries.sql.

+* everything
+* open
+* everything assigned to me
+* everything in my org
+* most recently changed
+* most recently posted to
+* with biggest attachments

 * linkify http stuff in comments
 * linkify id#123 in comments
 * and info text about id#123

-* More query examples in queries.sql.
+* User settins page.
+Favorite query.

 * Send emails from the Issue page, that become part of the Issue posts.